Two more succumb to coronavirus in U.S., New York declares state of emergency

 Two more people succumbed to the novel coronavirus in Washington state, officials said on Saturday, bringing the nationwide toll to 19, while the number of confirmed cases in New York jumped by 21 overnight and a cruise ship with infected passengers remained stranded outside San Francisco.
 More than half of all U.S. states have reported cases of the coronavirus, which originated in China last year and causes the sometimes deadly respiratory illness COVID-19.
 As the outbreak takes root, daily life has become increasingly disrupted, with concerts and conferences canceled and universities telling students to stay home and take classes online.

-One passenger described a dull and sometimes queasy wait aboard the ship for news of when their limbo would end.
+One Grand Princess passenger described a dull and sometimes queasy wait for news of when their limbo would end.
 "It bugs me that my relatives in the Bay Area know what's going to happen with us before I do," Elizabeth Aleteanu of Colorado Springs said in an interview conducted via Facebook.

 The economic damage has also intensified and stock markets have continued to tumble.
 To mitigate against the virus, some banks in New York are dividing their teams of traders between central locations and secondary sites in New Jersey and Connecticut, according to sources familiar with the matter.
 Goldman Sachs Group Inc had a scare this past week when an employee at its Lower Manhattan offices told the bank he had been at a temple service in a city suburb with a lawyer who later tested positive for the coronavirus.
 The bank said the employee was sent home and has been under self-quarantine since then "out of an abundance of caution."